usnistgov/800-63-3/sp800-63-3/cover.md

 **AAL1** - AAL1 provides some assurance that the claimant controls an authenticator registered to the subscriber.
 AAL1 requires single-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

 **AAL2** - AAL2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
-Proof of possession and control of two different authentication factors is required through secure authentication protocol(s).
+Proof of possession and control of [two distinct authentication factors](#mfa-definition) is required through secure authentication protocol(s).
 Approved cryptographic techniques are required at AAL2 and above.

 **AAL3** - AAL3 provides very high confidence that the claimant controls authenticator(s) registered to the subscriber.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
 AAL3 is like AAL2 but also requires a "hard" cryptographic authenticator that provides verifier impersonation resistance.